a-trifyllis/eea-poc/src/app/dynamic-forms/README.md

 ### Showing validation errors

-The dynamic form component has two `@Input` properties concerning validation errors:
+The GroupControl has two  properties concerning validation errors:
 If `showErrors` is set to true the FormGroup errors of the specific dynamic form will be shown on top of the form.
 If `showNestedErrors` is set to true all the nested grop errors will also be shown at the top.